vetal-esher/MT32-DIT/README.md

 <h3>Problems and pitfalls</h3>

 It turned out, that the verilog firmware periodically won't work.
 Let me explain: the same perfect code, the same .fs can be flashed into TangNano9K many times, and in 99% cases the sound wont be clean.
+Even worse: working firmware with DIT pcb turned off, then after hours when you turn it on - it is already have broken sound.

 As a fpga synthesizer, i used opensource Yosys/Apicula/NextPNR, because due to war sanctions, we here in Russia were cut off from many programs, including Gowin IDE free license program.

 <p><strong>To be continued</strong></p>